Sea Salt Body Scrub

 Lavender essential oil is a great option for its calming, stress-reducing properties.

-Peppermint essential oil can help with pain and inflammation of the skin.
+Peppermint essential oil can help with calming and soothing.

 How to Make A Salt Body Scrub